veertuinc/anka-docs/content/en/docs/Anka Build Cloud/configuration-reference.md

 | MAC address request retries | int | Times to retry to get mac address from the database before giving up and returning an error. | 100 | `--mac-addr-range-max-retries` |
 | MAC address range validation interval | duration | Interval to execute the mac address range validation. | 3h | `--fill-mac-address-range-interval` |

+> External Registry Address: Required | Nodes use the external URL
+> Local Registry Address: Optional | Nodes do NOT use local URL | If not specified/empty, External URL is used
 ### Logging

 | Name | Type | Description | Default Value | flag / opt |